Warrington and Halton Teaching Hospitals NHS Foundation Trust

 Warrington and Halton Hospitals NHS Foundation Trust was created on 1 December 2008 from what was formerly known as North Cheshire Hospitals NHS Trust.
 The trust comprises Warrington Hospital, Halton General Hospital in Runcorn and Houghton Hall in Warrington and is responsible for a budget of around £200 million per annum.

 4,100 staff work across the hospitals and provide access to care for a population of over 500,000 people.

-In 2019 it began discussions of a merger with Bridgewater Community Healthcare NHS Foundation Trust.
+In 2019 the trust began discussions of a merger with Bridgewater Community Healthcare NHS Foundation Trust.

 My choice

 The trust introduced what they called the My Choice system in 2013, which enabled people to pay themselves for procedures the NHS would not provide for patients who had been denied varicose vein procedures.
 This is not described as a private patients service.
 According to the trust: "All procedures are carried out as part of the Trust’s normal elective programme."
 In 2019 it was expanded.
 The price list includes £8,500 for revision of knee replacement surgery, £7,000 for a hip replacement or hip resurfacing, and £2,000 for circumcision.